MMMAAANNN/keybographer-for-Klavogonki/README.md

 ## Recording

 **Keybogam** is a sequence of keyboard events with timing, recorded since the start of the race.
-- Use `performance.now()` for timing.
+- Use `.timeStamp` from the respective `KeyboardEvent` for timing.
 - The most important keyboard event to be recorded is  `onkeydown`.
+Sometimes `onkeypress` is useful when needed to differentiate non-printable modifiers from printable keys.
 - The `onkeyup` is also needed, but much less important (mostly for additional parameters calculation).
 - For each printable keypress (i.e. the keypress that leads to input change), the simulataneous `Shift`, `Alt` and `Ctrl` status must also be watched.
 - In addition to keyboard events, with each event the inputfield state must be recorded to show how the keyboard event affects it.